tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-boost-your-datatransport-with-xml.md

 ```
 As you can see, this is XML in it's very most compact form.
 JSON can hardly do better than this ( in fact, it can't).
 Notice that I used a dot within the attributes to have some sort of indication that we are dealing with a composition of elements really, which has to be taken into account when deserialising back into objects.
 In fact, the dot serves as a degenerate dimension, in database speak.
 The dot is arbitrarily chosen from my part ( as are the composition identifiers A for Address, P1 for Phonenumber1, P2 for Phonenumber2 ).
 It might as well have been an underscore or whatever.
 But a dot is fine and it's use within attribute names does seem to pass inspection on validity.

 Now everything is in place for generating very compact XML and an easy deserialisation into complex types .
-But… ( oh yes, there's a but )… each attribute within an XML tag must be unique.
+But... ( oh yes, there's a but )... each attribute within an XML tag must be unique.
 There's always a way to work around this of course, but in the end the easiest solution is to introduce an extra property ( which will not be serialized of course ) within classes that will participate in data-transport.
 We will name this property **_SequenceID_** (but you can pick another name if you like to).

 On a note: I for my self allways add a property SequenceID to my domain classes.
 On another level, it allows me for example to use this property for binding in XAML to a SortDescription.
 In that way I only have to manage the SequenceID of my classes in code behind, when sorting is involved.
 Binding will do the rest.